 For those wondering, if they were eligible, they would have been #6 or #7 on my Walt Disney World Deluxe Resort Rankings, due to being comparable to the Contemporary in style and location, gaining points on value, but losing points on theme.

 Then there are the rooms.
 What you think of these rooms will largely be dictated by when you last stayed.
-My first visit to one of the rooms in the Dolphin was two years ago, and it was dated and, frankly, in horrible condition.
+My first visit to one of the rooms in the Dolphin was several years ago, and it was dated and, frankly, in horrible condition.
 I was actually a bit taken aback, as I had heard this hotel recommended by many friends, and I started to wonder if said friends were actually blind.